"a brighter approach to a brighter future"

 It is based on a vision of society, values, philosophy, a particular observation of the small apprentice, and the educator and the way the educator translates a vision into a learning experience.

 Early childhood programs are specific to early childhood development.
 The Planned Curriculum is tailored through observation of individual need, interest, and learning style of the child.
 Environments and experiences are designed to support the child’s development and learning.

 The child’s family and culture are a critical connection in the evolution of the little learner.
 Play, child choice, and cooperative relationships are essential and important in the serious business of learning and a critical part of the Brighter Child curriculum.

 In Terms of

-As an Early Child Development Practitioner - we know how important it is to:
+As a Master Practitioner of Early Childhood Development - I know how important it is to:

 Curriculum Contributions to Development address all areas of development and are designed to help the child develop understanding and skill in one or more subject areas (e.g. math, literature, art, etc.) Each subject area in the early childhood curriculum can contribute to all areas of the child's development but can be seen as primarily emphasizing one or two areas, as illustrated.
 Each developmental area collaborates to create a unique balance in each child.
 But each has a significant value in childhood development.

 The perimeter of the graph illustrates the areas of early childhood development.
 It is through the practitioner that these areas may or may not be substantially developed in childhood.

 The skillful design of our curriculum and structuring creates an environment where the child becomes an active collaborative learner with a disposition to explore and inquire.